Are Wearables Worth It?

 Are Wearables Worth It for the Everyday Consumer

 From this video, you can see that the Pixel Watch 2 got the closest to the actual number of steps taken by the creator.
-It is worth mentioning the Google, who makes the Pixel watch, also purchased Fitbit, so I think both are good options if you’re looking for a wearable fitness tracker that will give you all the basic information you need, with a user-friendly dashboard in their app.
+It is worth mentioning that Google, who makes the Pixel watch, also purchased Fitbit, so I think both are good options if you’re looking for a wearable fitness tracker that will give you all the basic information you need, with a user-friendly dashboard in their app.

 In conclusion: What Wearable is Worth it to YOU?

-I think with all technology and anything that stores data, we have to be mindful of the fact that major corporations have our health data, but if this is something that truly concerns you then there are ways to protect yourself.
+I think with all technology and anything that stores data, we have to be mindful of the fact that major corporations have our health data, but if this is something that truly concerns you, then there are ways to protect yourself.

 Which leads me to my concluding statement: wearables are worth it depending on the worth you place on having that data available to you.

 If you are someone who likes the notification that says you’ve hit your steps or closed your rings for the day, then I do believe wearables are worth it for you.
-If you want to keep track of your after work run to see if you’re getting faster or running farther, then again, these wearable fitness trackers are definitely worth it because they make tracking that so easy.
+If you want to keep track of your after-work run to see if you’re getting faster or running farther, then again, these wearable fitness trackers are definitely worth it because they make tracking that so easy.